miseeger/NBean/README.md

 #### Getting linked Beans

-Getting a list of linked Beans from an m:n relation is achieved by calling the `GetLinkedList()` method from either side of the relation.
+Retrieving a list of linked Beans from an m:n relation is achieved by calling the `GetLinkedList()` method from either side of the relation.
 This method comes also with a version for Custom Beans: `GetLinkedList<T>()`.
 These methods only provide the linked Beans.
 In order to get the additional link data that is stored with each link, the `GetLinkedListEx()` or `GetLinkedListEx<T>()` method must be called.
-Both return a `Dictionary` which Key is the linked Bean and Value is the Link Bean containing the Foreigen Keys and link data.
+Both return a `Dictionary` which Key is the linked Bean and Value is the Link Bean, containing the Foreigen Keys and link data.

 ```csharp
 var store = _api.Load("Store", 1);